Clery Report/Annual Security and Fire Safety Report

 Fire Safety Improvements and Upgrades

-Duquesne University Facilities Management reviews the fire systems in the Living/Learning Centers annually and implements upgrades, repairs, or revisions whenever issues are identified.
+Duquesne University Facilities Management reviews the fire systems in the Living/Learning Centers throughout the year and implements upgrades, repairs, or revisions whenever issues are identified.

 Living/Learning Center Fire Drills

 Fire drills are held for each center once per Fall and Spring Semester and are mandatory supervised evacuations for fire.
-The drill is conducted by Environmental Health and Safety in conjunction with Public Safety, Facilities Management, and the Office of Residence Life.
+The evacuation drills are conducted by Environmental Health and Safety in conjunction with Public Safety, Facilities Management, and the Office of Residence Life.

 Evacuation route maps are posted at strategic locations throughout the centers to identify the closest egress route.
 Students who fail to leave the center during a fire drill are disciplined in accordance with the policies described in the Residence Life Handbook.